zen-xu/ghostty/README.md

 ### Competitive Rendering Performance

-I want to automate the testing of this, but for now I've manually verified we can maintain 120fps `cat`-ing a 6MB file.
-In terms of raw draw speed, `cat`-ing a 6MB file is consistently faster on Linux using ghostty than any other terminal emulator currently.

-On macOS, `cat`-ing the large file is acceptable performance but not optimal.
-I don't know why and need to look into it.
+I want to benchmark this better, but we can maintain roughly 100fps under heavy load and 120fps generally.
+We have a multi-renderer architecture that uses OpenGL on Linux and Metal on macOS.
+As far as I'm aware, we're the only terminal emulator other than iTerm that uses Metal directly.
+And we're the only terminal emulator that has a Metal renderer that supports ligatures.

+### Richer Windowing Features

+We support multi-window, but do not yet support tabs or panes.
+This is a must-have feature so this will come in time.

+### Native Platform Experiences

+Ghostty is a cross-platform terminal emulator but is meant to feel native on each platform it runs on.
+On macOS, this means having a preferences window that is a native Mac window (versus only file-based configuratin).
+On Linux this means having a GTK option that has richer windowing features.
+Etc.

+Right now, we're focusing on the macOS experience first.
+We are using Cocoa with Metal and rendering text with CoreText.
+We will be working to improve the windowing experience here.

 ## Developing Ghostty

 Ghostty is built using both the [Zig](https://ziglang.org/) programming language as well as the Zig build system.
-At a minimum, Zig must be installed.
+At a minimum, Zig and Git must be installed.
 For [Nix](https://nixos.org/) users, a `shell.nix` is available which includes all the necessary dependencies pinned to exact versions.

 **Note: Zig nightly is required.** Ghostty is built against the nightly releases of Zig.
-The latest released version (0.9.1 at the time of this edit) will NOT work.
 You can find binary releases of nightly builds on the [Zig downloads page](https://ziglang.org/download/).

 With Zig installed, a binary can be built using `zig build`: